guillaumebrunerie/Chromiarch-OS/README.md

 You will switch your device to developer mode, create a new partition for Arch, install Arch in a chroot (on your main computer) and copy it into the new partition.
 Then you will write a new upstart job (Chrome OS uses upstart) to run a getty chrooted into Arch Linux.
-This getty will then start a second X server (in the chroot) on login.
+Your shell will then start a second X server (in the chroot) on login.

 Notes
 -----